 As of 2011 our show was located at the Georgetown Speedway in Georgetown, Delaware, which provided us with the opportunity, for expanding the show until finding somewhere that was more comfortable for the members of the club.

-As of today we are still having our show at Ross Mansion and Plantation.
-All members, of the club, as well as our guests seem to love the relocation and are happy with the turn out each year.
+Hope to see you at our annual show at Ross Mansion and Plantation.
+All members, of the club, as well as our guests love the location and hope to grow the show each year.

 We hope so see you at next years show!

 Content copyright 2017.
 First State Antique Tractor Club.
 All rights reserved.